spt-development/spt-development.github.io/_posts/2021-09-10-spt-development-release.markdown

 author: Simon Taylor
 categories: microservices correlation spring opensource
 ---
-I'm pleased to announced that I have now released new and up to date versions of all of the spt-development-* projects releated to correlation IDs, logging and auditing.
+I'm pleased to announced that I have now released new and up to date versions of all of the spt-development-* projects related to correlation IDs, logging and auditing.
 The main change to all of the projects is to support JDK8+ and Spring Boot 2.5.4.
 I will endeavor to release new versions of the libraries, soon after each new release of Spring Boot, moving forward.
 As always, the source is available on [GitHub](https://github.com/spt-development) where there are more detailed release notes and the artifacts are also available in [Maven Central](https://mvnrepository.com/artifact/com.spt-development) for easy inclusion in your own